andeluvian/djangogamestore/README.md

     * We will be using Bootstrap for the UI.

 12. Social media sharing (extra)
     * TBD if we will add social sharing.
+One possibility is to use the [django-allauth](https://django-allauth.readthedocs.io/en/stable/) package.

 ### 3.2.
 Responsibilities & Tasks